-Use of messages tailored to address E. coli (bacteria) that are focused on the proper target audiences is an effective means to raise awareness, improve individual's actions, and increase support for water quality programs.
+Use of messages tailored to address sediment that are focused on the proper target audiences is an effective means to raise awareness, improve individual's actions, and increase support for water quality programs.
 Roanoke County believes that its current activities in this area are robust, and no modifications are planned for this BMP.